 Bridge of Hope is uniquely involved in the field of Transitional Justice, which is an area of research and practice applied to societies emerging from conflict.
 Together with our partner at the Transitional Justice Institute (TJI) at Ulster University (UU), we have developed a grassroots programme that speaks to people whose lives have been changed by conflict.
 The work centres on the Transitional Justice Grassroots Toolkit which invites experiences of conflict and transition to be placed within a local and global context.
 The Toolkit considers how transition works in practice and asks what remains to be done.
 Former Human Rights Commissioner and TJI Professor Monica McWilliams believes this work is unique, and unlike anything else in the world.
 It has recently been translated into Arabic and Spanish for use right across the globe.

 The programme is based on the principle that people living in areas that experienced the worst impacts of the conflict have a vital contribution to make to the work of dealing with the past.
 It has singularly involved disadvantaged Belfast communities who are experiencing high levels of social and economic deprivation as well as health inequalities.
 These same communities were disproportionately affected by the conflict.
 For example within one square mile of the Ashton Centre, 635 people lost their lives and over 2,500 people were injured as a result of the conflict.
-Against this backdrop, the Toolkit Programme helps create frameworks of meaning for those affected by conflict in a structured way that skilfully avoids re-traumatisation.
-It also frames a broader conversation about what building blocks of reconstruction are required to create a more enabled and empowered society.
+Against this backdrop, the Toolkit Programme frames a broader conversation about what building blocks are required to create a more equitable and empowered society.

 Director of TJI and Professor of Human Rights and Constitutional Law Rory O’Connell said: